localstack/localstack-blog.github.io/content/2024-08-29-localstack-release-v-3-7-0/index.md

 - `overwrite`: This strategy deletes the existing state and replaces it with the new state from the Cloud Pod, effectively resetting the LocalStack state.
 - `account-region-merge` (**default**): This strategy merges services by account and region pairs, combining states from both the existing and the Cloud Pod for the same account and region.
 - `service-merge`: This strategy merges services at the account-region level, assuming no resource overlap exists.
-It gives priority to the resources from the loaded state during the merge.
+It prioritizes the resources from the loaded state during the merge.

 To activate these strategies, use `--strategy <strategy>` when loading the Cloud Pod, where `<strategy>` is one of the strategies mentioned above.
 For example, to use the `service-merge` strategy, run: